 Generic names are usually more complicated and harder to remember than brand names.
 Many generic names are a shorthand version of the drug’s chemical name, structure, or formula.
 In contrast, brand names are usually catchy, often related to the drug’s intended use, and relatively easy to remember, so that doctors will prescribe the drug and consumers will look for it by name.
 Brand names often suggest a characteristic of the drug.
 For example, Lopressor lowers blood pressure, Glucotrol controls high blood sugar (glucose) levels, and Skelaxin relaxes skeletal muscles.
 Sometimes, the brand name is simply a shortened version of the drug’s generic name—for example, Minocin for minocycline.

 The term generic, when applied to such items as foods and household products, is used to describe a less expensive, sometimes less effective or lower-quality copycat version of a brand-name product.
-However, most generic drugs, although less expensive than the comparable brand-name drug, are as effective and of the same quality as the brand-name drug (see Bioequivalence and Interchangeability of Generic Drugs Bioequivalence and Interchangeability of Generic Drugs When one company develops a generic version of another company's brand-name drug, the new company’s experts in drug formulation must figure out how to make the drug.
-It is not enough for them... read more ).
+However, generic drugs, although less expensive than the comparable brand-name drug, are generally as effective and of the same quality as the brand-name drug (see Bioequivalence and Interchangeability of Generic Drugs Bioequivalence and Interchangeability of Generic Drugs Medications are drugs used therapeutically (that is, to treat medical conditions).
+When one company develops a generic version of another company's brand-name drug, the new company’s experts... read more ).
 In fact, generic drug makers manufacture many brand-name products for companies that control the brand names.
 Sometimes, more than one generic version of a drug is available.
 For example, many manufacturers sell versions of acetaminophen, a nonprescription drug commonly used to relieve pain and fever.

 Patent Protection for Drugs